jdalapicolla/SpeciesDelimitation/README.md

 Scripts and Datasets for Phylogenomics of spiny rats - Genus *Proechimys*

-Used in Dalapicolla et al. 2023, DOI:
+Used in Dalapicolla et al. 2023.
+Phylogenomics and species delimitation of an abundant and little-studied Amazonian forest spiny rat.
+DOI:

 ## How to cite:
 > Dalapicolla et al., DOI: